xvk-64/secure-programming-2024/README.md

 ```

 Note, to use TLS with `npm run dev:server`, the `cert.pem` and `key.pem` files should be in the `pkg/server` directory.
-These by default will be in the repository folder -- move them to anywhere in `pkg/server` to use them.
+These by default will be in the working directory; move them to anywhere in `pkg/server` to use them.

+If you are using 'Paste and Go Advanced Testing', keep them in the working directory they were generated in, otherwise HTTPS won't work.

 ## Advanced Testing
 For testing with networked neighbourhood, you need a definition of the other neighbourhood servers.
 You can generate this by running